๐Ÿซ Intro to Engineering

 Semiconductors

-• Foundation of modern electronics—every integrated circuit, microprocessor, and solar cell relies on semiconductor physics
+• Foundation of modern electronics.
+Every integrated circuit, microprocessor, and solar cell relies on semiconductor physics.

 Smart Materials

-• Respond actively to stimuli like temperature, stress, electric fields, or magnetic fields by changing shape, stiffness, or other properties
+• Respond actively to stimuli like temperature, stress, electric fields, or magnetic fields by changing shape, stiffness, or other properties.

-• Enable adaptive systems in robotics, aerospace morphing structures, and biomedical devices
+• Enable adaptive systems in robotics, aerospace morphing structures, and biomedical devices like stents that expand once inside the body.

-Compare: Semiconductors vs. Smart Materials—semiconductors control electrical signals passively based on their structure, while smart materials actively change their physical properties in response to stimuli.
+Compare: Semiconductors vs. Smart Materials: semiconductors control electrical signals based on their band structure, while smart materials actively change their physical properties in response to stimuli.
 Both enable "intelligent" engineering systems but through fundamentally different mechanisms.

 Biomedical and Advanced Materials: Pushing Boundaries

-These cutting-edge material classes address specialized challenges in medicine, nanotechnology, and emerging applications.
+These material classes address specialized challenges in medicine, nanotechnology, and emerging applications.
 They often require interdisciplinary knowledge spanning biology, chemistry, and physics.

 The key principle: at small scales or biological interfaces, surface properties and nanoscale effects dominate behavior.